coderrect-inc/OpenRace/website/docs/doc-setup-dev-env.md

 LLVM will need to be built from source.

-The LLVM build will include a file named `LLVMConfig.cmake`.
-You will need to save the directory containing this file in order to build OpenRace.

-In this guide we save it into the `LLVM_DIR` environment variable.

-#### From Source

 ```shell
 # Get the source code
 git clone --depth 1 -b llvmorg-10.0.1 https://github.com/llvm/llvm-project.git